Matt Olson Player Props: Braves vs. Brewers

-Matt Olson -- 0-for-3 in his last game -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Julio Teheran on the hill, on July 23 at 2:10 PM ET.
+Matt Olson, with a slugging percentage of .486 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Milwaukee Brewers, with Adrian Houser on the mound, July 28 at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Brewers.

 Matt Olson Game Info & Props vs. the Brewers